 University with 160 Cameras on Metal Poles

-One of our most memorable cases involved 160 outdoor cameras mounted on 160 metal poles.
-To "fix" the surge issue, someone installed a local ground rod at the base end of each pole.
-It made the problem worse!
-Those extra grounds created multiple ground potentials and ground-loop pathways.
-The real fix was removing the unnecessary local grounds and isolating the metal camera mount from the pole.
-Once everything was isolated and we protected at the head end, the failures stopped.
-It is important to not have competing grounds in a camera network.
+One of the most memorable cases involved 160 outdoor cameras mounted on 160 metal poles.
+To address repeated failures, local ground rods were installed at each pole, making the problem worse.
+The additional grounds created multiple ground potentials and destructive ground-loop pathways.
+The solution was removing unnecessary local grounds, isolating the camera mounts from the poles, and installing surge protection at the head end.
+Once corrected, the failures stopped entirely.
 See our page on Ground Loop Surge Filters for more information on how to protect electronics from damaging ground loops and surges.

 Preserve Data Integrity